 Nollen quotes one of Ford’s favorite actresses, Maureen O’Hara: “John Ford was the world’s greatest storyteller because he was the world’s most convincing liar.
 He rarely told the truth and rarely lived the truth.”

 Ford was clearly a deeply insecure and unhappy person.
-He was cruel (especially to his brother Francis), vain, arrogant and a bully.
+He was cruel (especially to his brother, the actor/director Francis Ford), vain, arrogant and a bully.
 He could be petty, snide and childish.
 He was utterly insufferable when drunk, which was often.
 He was unbearably and embarrassingly sentimental.
 He had a low opinion of women.
 He comes across in this book as one of the nastiest people ever to sit in a director’s chair.

 And yet… he inspired extraordinary devotion in his acolytes.
 Members of the famous Ford stock company, many of them, feared him but loved him too.
 Wayne is a perfect example.
 Allen quotes what others have written too, Harry Carey Jr., for example.
 Dobe wrote, “Ford was a tender loving man, and he was a delicate, artistic man… Yet he was intrigued with machoism.
 He wanted to be a two-fisted, brawling, heavy-drinking Irishman.
 He wanted to do what John Wayne did on the screen and clean up the barroom all by himself … There was a part of him that Wayne exemplified physically, something he always wanted to be.
 So he created that on the screen.”
 This seems very astute.

 Ford seemed to have veritable crushes on some of his actors, including Wayne.
 Bizarrely, some of them responded, not physically but by being in thrall.

 Certainly anyone interested in Ford and/or Wayne Westerns (which will include many readers of this blog) would enjoy reading this book.
 It's enjoyable and full of insights into the lives and characters and films of the three men.